 By: Trevor Thrasher, Director of Training

-Here are everyday safety tips you should be aware of at all times.
+Here are everyday personal safety tips you should be aware of at all times.

 Everything starts with awareness.
 Keep your head up and out of your phone.
 The first thing criminals or predators look for is potential victims who are unaware and easily surprised.
 Watch animals in the wild — they take turns keeping their head up when grazing.
 Don’t be a media grazer.
 Check your phone when you have a bubble of safety, not when walking down a dark alley.
 It really can wait.